noveltylanterns/fingers/README.md

 It does not standardize server internals.
 A conforming daemon may use plain files, scripts, CGI, templates, databases, or any other local mechanism.

-## Licensing

-The specification text in this repository is licensed under **Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)**.

-That license applies to the spec text and derivative documentation.
-It does not automatically apply to independently written clients or servers that implement the protocol.

-If reference code is added later, it can be licensed separately.

 ## Notes